ChunMinChang/AudioBehaviorCheck/README.md

 You can use ```$ make clean```

 ## TODO
+- Fix style!
+- Refactor ```AudioStream```
+- Verify the deadlock of creating audio stream when default device is changed
 - Implement a state callback to notify _started_, _stopped_, or _drained_
   - Maybe we should turn ```AudioStream``` into _FSM_ style
 - Enable *input* for ```AudioStream```